The Path Inside: How the System Is Actually Built

 Where this mechanism goes

 When this discipline works for years, it can move outward: into media, educational projects, party activity and state positions.
-The political and budgetary layer continues in the article on the 50 million shekel bill.
+The political and budgetary continuation is covered in the article on the 50 million shekel bill.

 The connection to the political continuation matters here.
-A recording that reached journalists shows how the language of an internal “bloc” is carried into political practice: people from the movement are expected to enter institutions and advance the needed projects.
+A recording that reached journalists shows the language of an internal “bloc” entering political practice: people from the movement are expected to enter institutions and advance the needed projects.

 Afterword

-By the end of this path, the participant already has a schedule, maaser, an assigned function, a ban on outside spiritual materials and a habit of handing doubt over to the group for processing.
+By the end of this path, the participant has a schedule, maaser, an assigned function, a ban on outside spiritual materials and a habit of handing doubt to the group for processing.